Embryo Collection Services

 Flushing: Seven days after heat, a uterine flush is done to retrieve the embryos.
 After collection, the embryos evaluated for maturity stage and quality grade.
 At this time, the viable embryos can be transferred fresh into synchronized recipient cows or frozen for transfer at a later date.

-We are now aspirating donors for IVF at our donor facility in Leroy, MN.
+We collect donors for IVF by-weekly at our facility near Rochester.
 Trans Ova Genetics will be doing all our IVF lab work.

 How it works: